yahiarefaiea/yahiarefaiea/others/bio.md

 # website/resume bios

+A creative developer who’s passionate about bringing crazy ideas to life.
+> Note: the above sentence only appears in website bio

 Hey!
 I’m Yahia. *A Syrian creative developer heavily influenced by experience design and storytelling.*
 > Note: the above sentence only appears in website bio